-Expected result - - Relevance to: Clarity Feasibility то ESIF and the YEI Europe 2020 objectives Country-specific Council recommendations 17 The situation to be changed as identified in the PA Higher levels of investment in RDI, both in the public and private sectors Y Y Y Y Loose link to the following broadly defined development need: "The promotion of an enterprise and innovation culture throughout the education system and in business networked with all necessary forms of support, financial, managerial, technical, creative, in order to realise the latent potential in Romania's people and its businesses" Y Y Greater translation of research findings into commercial applications Y Y Y Y Loose link the following broadly defined development need: The creation of a more compact and modern R&D environment that is focused on business's needs, societal challenges and technologies where Romania has world class potential, informed by the principles of smart specialization and in order to increase the commercialization and internalization of research.
-Y An improved distribution of RDI activity across Romania's regions Y Y Y Y The need to improve the distribution of RDI activity is not explicitly included in the development needs, in spite of the mentioning of smart specialization.
+Expected result Relevance to: Clarity Feasibility ТО ESIF and the YEI Europe 2020 objectives Country-specific Council recommendations 17 The situation to be changed as identified in the PA Higher levels of investment in RDI, both in the public and private sectors Y Y Y Y Loose link to the following broadly defined development need: "The promotion of an enterprise and innovation culture throughout the education system and in business networked with all necessary forms of support, financial, managerial, technical, creative, in order to realise the latent potential in Romania's people and its businesses" Y Y Greater translation of research findings into commercial applications Y Y Y Y Loose link the following broadly defined development need: The creation of a more compact and modern R&D environment that is focused on business's needs, societal challenges and technologies where Romania has world class potential, informed by the principles of smart specialization and in order to increase the commercialization and internalization of research.
+Y An improved distribution of RDI activity across Romania's regions Y Y Υ Y The need to improve the distribution of RDI activity is not explicitly included in the development needs, in spite of the mentioning of smart specialization.
 Y Y

-17 Council of the European Union.
+Council of the European Union.
 Country-specific Recommendations - final version, approved by the Council.
 Brussels, 20 June 2013.
 Available at: http://register.consilium.europa.eu/doc/srv?l=EN&f=ST%2010649%202013%20REV%202

-Expected result Relevance to: - Clarity Feasibility

-Increased number of Y Y Y Y There is no explicit development need linked to this Y

-cooperation actions result.

-and setting up of

-Operational Groups

-for European

-Innovation

-Partnership for

-agricultural

-productivity and

-sustainability

-New products, Y Y Y Y Linked to: "Adapting research activities to the needs Y

-practices, processes of farmers and facilitating their access to research,

-and technologies innovation results and quality advisory services", but

-developed and this development need is phrased as an

-applied at farm level activity/priority rather than a need.

-and in food industry

-Improvement of Y See Y Y There is no explicit development need related to this Y

-economic and comm expected result.

-environmental ent

-performance through

-development of

-innovative products,

-practices, processes

-and technologies
+Expected result Relevance to: Clarity Feasibility Increased number of cooperation actions and setting up of Y Y Y Υ There is no explicit development need linked to this result.
+Y Operational Groups for European Innovation Partnership for agricultural productivity and sustainability New products, practices, processes and technologies developed and applied at farm level and in food industry Y Y Y Y Linked to: "Adapting research activities to the needs of farmers and facilitating their access to research, innovation results and quality advisory services", but this development need is phrased as an activity/priority rather than a need.
+Y Improvement of economic and environmental performance through development of innovative products, practices, processes and technologies Y See comm ent Y Y There is no explicit development need related to this expected result.
+Y